What is Prince Oleg famous for? The story of the prophetic Oleg, prince of Kievan Rus

 912 - Prince Oleg dies.

-“That's what it means, Odd,” she explained. - You will live longer than others - as much as three hundred years, and travel around many lands and seas, and wherever you go, your glory will grow.
-Your path lies far from here, but you will die in Beruryod.
-Standing here in the stable is a long-maned gray horse named Faxi, and this horse will cause you death.
+“That’s what it means, Odd,” she explained.
+“You will live longer than others - three hundred years, and you will travel many lands and seas, and wherever you come, your fame will grow.
+Your path lies far from here, but you will die in Berurjod.
+There is a gray horse with a long mane standing here in the stable, named Faxie, and this horse will cause you death.

-Having done all this, they returned home.
+Having completed all this, they returned home.

 - Why did I hurt my leg? - he said.